ntustison/Histograms/Text/stitched.md

 such confounds can be handled as part of the training process or as an explicit network modification.
 Either would be important to consider for future work.

+\clearpage

+## Acknowledgments {-}

+Support for the research reported in this work includes funding from the National Heart, Lung, and Blood Institute  of the National Institutes of Health (R01HL133889).

 \newpage